CLASS OF 2021 ENROLLMENT HAS BEGUN!

-Students will be accepted by the school only after their application, essay, college transcripts, current curriculum vitae or resume and two letters of reference (professional individuals) have been evaluated as satisfactory.
+Students will be accepted by the school only after their application, essay, college transcripts, current curriculum vitae or resume, two letters of reference (professional individuals) and a criminal background check/motor vehicle report have been evaluated as satisfactory.
 The essay should be 1 to 2 pages and should focus on why the applicant is interested in entering into the CRM industry.
 The student must also interview with a school official coinciding with an on-site visit of the school facilities.
-Applications are accepted all year so apply today.
+Applications are accepted all year, however classes tend to fill up about 8 months in advance, so apply today.

 The school may refuse admission to any student who does not meet all of the above requirements.
 The standards for continuance in the program shall be clearly stated and be made available to the student.
 The school reserves the right to choose among qualified applicants.

 - Completed Application